-You want to localize your game into Spanish, ok no worries there.
-However are you aware that you need to choose whether to translate your game into Euro Spanish or Latin American Spanish?
-There are around 300 million native Spanish speaking people in the world spread across 22 countries.
+You want to localize your game into Spanish, OK, no worries there.
+However, are you aware that you need to choose whether to translate your game into Euro (Castilian) Spanish or Latin American (LatAm) Spanish?
+There are around 480 million native Spanish speaking people in the world spread across 22 countries.
 Localizing your game is the best way to reach them but then you have a choice to make: Which Spanish do you choose?

-Note that "Latin American Spanish” isn’t actually an official language, there is a “neutral” Latam Spanish that can be provided, but in reality Latam Spanish would be a mix of Mexican, Argentinian, Colombian etc. If looking to release into Central and South America then perhaps you should target a specific territory?
+Important: “Latin American Spanish” isn’t actually an official language, there is a “neutral” LatAm Spanish that can be provided, but in reality it would be a mix of Mexican, Argentinian, Colombian etc. If looking to release into Central and South America then perhaps you should target a specific territory?

 Questions posed to:

-1. What would you say are the key differences between LatAm Spanish variants and Euro Spanish?
-Not just specific words but perhaps tone/usage?
+1. What are the key differences between LatAm Spanish variants and Euro Spanish?
+Not just specific words but perhaps tone or usage?

-(RM) They are rather different.
+Ramón, Spain: They are rather different.
 A Spanish user won’t easily accept a LatAm translation, as it may sound “not serious”.
 A few decades ago in Spain, we had LatAm dubbing for cartoons, and we made fun about that fact (we still do nowadays).
-The tone, the usage, even the pronunciation changes a lot and it’s rather difficult to have users happy with a LatAm translation.
-In fact, Microsoft delivered a LatAm translation for Halo 2 and the game was heavily criticised due to that; for the recent Master Chief Collection, they deleted that dubbing for the Spanish market and delivered Halo 2 with English dubbing.
-This was criticised once again (as Halo 2 is the only Halo ever to not have Spanish translation and dubbing), but the English dubbing was preferred to the Latam one.
+The tone, the usage, even the pronunciation changes a lot and it’s rather difficult to have European users happy with a LatAm translation.

 It’s the same the other way around: there’s no “LatAm Spanish”.
-In fact, Spanish is different in Spain, México, Colombia, Argentina, Peru… It should be adapted to every regional variety to offer the best value to each country but, as that’s pretty difficult, the best option is to have at least Castilian Spanish and LatAm Spanish (as this is the common language for all the Latin American countries).
+In fact, Spanish is different in Spain, México, Colombia, Argentina, Peru… It should be adapted to every regional variety to offer the best value to each country.
+But, as that’s pretty difficult, the best option is to have at least Castilian Spanish and LatAm Spanish.
 In fact, it’s just a matter of doing a little adaptation from one to the other to make critical changes that are not accepted in the other variant.

-As the nature of the videogames is rather informal (entertainment is informal and most of videogames are addressed to people that are either children or people used to be addressed in informal way in videogames), formal mode is left for just specific situations within a game where the formal mode is needed for characterization (for example, if your character is a soldier and the AI speaking to the player/soldier is meant to be the Captain, or when your character speaks to an old lady NPC) and thus most of the text will be written in informal addressing ("tú").
+As the nature of videogames is rather informal, most of the text will be written in informal addressing (“tú”).
+Formal mode is left for just specific situations within a game where the formal mode is needed for characterization.
+For example, if your character is a soldier and the AI speaking to the player/soldier is meant to be the Captain, or when your character speaks to an old lady NPC.

 However, in countries like Argentina, Uruguay and some Central American countries, they use the so-called “voseo” for the second person (use of “vos” instead of “tú”), which was quite common in the old Medieval Spanish.
 On the other hand, in Colombia and Costa Rica mainly, “usted” is used in both formal and informal contexts, so much so that a mother could address her child as “usted” as much as they would do to their own mother.